 23 June 2021:#

-Workshop 2 led by Professor Juan Francisco Salazar and Mark Greenhill on cross-cultural connections between Chile and Australia, the significance of the Wollemi pine in Australia, and the plight to save the Blue Mountains forests from wild bushfires.
+Workshop 4 led by Juan Francisco Salazar and Mark Greenhill on cross-cultural connections between Chile and Australia, the significance of the Wollemi pine in Australia, and the plight to save the Blue Mountains forests from wild bushfires.

 Module 5: Forest Action.
 Bioregion: Tropical Forests (Sub-Saharan & Equatorial Africa).#